ArcherBright123/eeleM/README.md

 Plus:
 + Down Air now Spikes
-+ Neutral B now InstaKills
++ Neutral B now does the max damage: 487%
++ Neutral B then Spit (Press A) Insta Kills.